Error! Something went wrong, Please try again.

 To provide the ICLRQ with a principled basis upon which to carry its objects into effect, the following policies have been adopted:

-(Selectivity) The judgments to be published in the Queensland Reports should be selected pursuant to published criteria, which reflect the best practice in authorised reporting, and have the approval of the Chief Justice.
-The responsibility for applying these criteria to select the cases for reporting vests in the Senior Editor.
-The position of Senior Editor is intended for a barrister whose experience, ability and reputation would make him or her suitable for appointment as a Judge of the Supreme Court.
+The judgments to be published in the Queensland Reports should be selected pursuant to published criteria, which reflect the best practice in authorised reporting, and have the approval of the Chief Justice.
+The responsibility for applying these criteria to select the cases for reporting vests in the Queensland Reports Editor.

-(Quality of Reports) The style and content of the law reports published in the Queensland Reports should satisfy published criteria, which reflect best practice in authorised reporting, and have the approval of the Chief Justice.
-The responsibility for ensuring that these criteria are met vests in the Editor.
-The position of Editor is intended for a barrister whose experience, ability and reputation would make him or her eligible for appointment to a senior academic or judicial position.
+The style and content of the cases published in the Queensland Reports should satisfy published criteria, which reflect the best practice in authorised reporting, and have the approval of the Chief Justice.
+The responsibility for ensuring that these criteria are met vests in the Queensland Reports Editor.

-(Promptness) All law reports, other than cases retrospectively identified for reporting, should be published in the Queensland Reports within six clear months of the date of judgment.
-Statistics relating to reporting times are to be published.
+All law reports, other than cases retrospectively identified for reporting, should be published in the Queensland Reports within six to ten clear months of the date of judgment.